01 of 08

-Unpack your train set and visually inspect each piece.
-Even if you're not knowledgeable about model trains, you should be able to spot any obvious manufacturing flaws or shipping damage.
+Unpack your train set and visually inspect each piece for any obvious manufacturing flaws or shipping damage.
 It's much better to find defective items and return them to your dealer before you starting to assemble your layout.

 After reading this article, before you do anything else, read the instructions that came with your train set.
 Then you'll have mentally been through the process twice.
 This should make the actual task much easier.Continue to 3 of 8 below.

 03 of 08

 Find a Space and Lay Out Your Track

 A basic train set usually comes with an oval of track.
 The dimensions of your oval should be in the instructions.
 Find a table or floor space large enough for your oval.
 On shag carpet, the track won't lay flat, and your locomotive's trucks may become snarled with carpet fibers.

 Lay your track pieces out in the space you've selected without connecting them.
 This way you'll be certain that you have measured correctly and have enough room for your oval.
 You don't want to discover that you didn't use a big enough space when you have half of your oval track pieces connected.

 If your train set includes piers to raise the track for a crossover, pay close attention to the placement of the piers as shown in your train set's instructions.
 Placing piers too close together can result in steep a grade for your train to climb.Continue to 4 of 8 below.

 Position Your Feeder and Rerailer